 The interactive participation guide helps you navigate the SBIR/STTR program and process.
 Click on the steps listed next to the graphic and more information is presented.

 Consider NASA SBIR/STTR a government venture capitalist.
 We invest in concepts and technologies that have potential beyond a sketch or shelf.

 The NASA SBIR and STTR programs fund the research, development, and demonstration of innovative technologies that fulfill NASA needs.
-NASA issues annual SBIR/STTR solicitations which result in contract awards rather than grants like some other agencies.
+NASA issues annual SBIR/STTR solicitations that result in contract awards rather than grants like some other agencies.
 These solicitations are broken up into a variety of needs that are modified from year to year.

 If you are a small business, you should consider SBIR/STTR as a potential source of seed funding for the development of your innovations.

 The SBIR and STTR programs have three phases:

 Phase I is the opportunity to establish the scientific, technical, commercial merit and feasibility of the proposed innovation, and the quality of your performance.

 Phase II is focused on the development, demonstration and delivery of your innovation.
 Only those awarded a Phase I contract are eligible to submit a proposal for a Phase II funding agreement.